ADHD Guide

 You’ve searched “ADHD Google Sheets templates” because something isn’t working.
 Maybe you downloaded a free planner that looked great on someone’s Instagram but felt like homework the second you opened it.
 Maybe you tried Notion, then Todoist, then went back to sticky notes, and now you’re wondering if the problem is you.

-Here’s what happens with a standard Google Sheets template.
+Here’s what happens with a standard ADHD spreadsheet template.
 You open it.
 It has seventeen tabs, color-coded headers, and a tutorial video you’ll never watch.
 You spend forty-five minutes customizing fonts instead of using it.
 The next day you forget it exists.
 Sound familiar?

-What ADHD brains actually need from a Google Sheets template is friction reduction.
+What ADHD brains actually need is the opposite: a system that’s already finished.
+Friction removed.
 Fewer decisions.
-Visual cues that guide you without requiring you to read instructions.
-And something that rewards you for doing the thing, not just tracking the thing.
+Visual structure that guides you without instructions.
+And something that rewards you for doing the thing, not just tracking it.
+That’s a designed PDF — a guide plus a workbook with print-and-keep pages — not a spreadsheet you have to construct.

-There are a few non-negotiable elements that separate an ADHD-friendly spreadsheet from a pretty one that collects digital dust.
+A few non-negotiable elements separate a tool that sticks from a pretty one that collects digital dust.

 Low entry barrier.
 If it takes more than thirty seconds to start using, it’s too complicated.
-The best ADHD templates open and immediately tell you what to do first.
-No setup wizard.
-No onboarding.
+A good ADHD tool opens and immediately tells you what to do first.
+No setup wizard, no formulas, no onboarding.
 Just a clear first action.

 Energy-based planning.
 Forget time-blocking by the hour.
 ADHD brains don’t experience time linearly.
-Templates that use energy blocks — high focus, low focus, coasting — work because they match how your brain actually cycles through the day.
+Plans built around energy blocks — high focus, low focus, coasting — work because they match how your brain actually cycles through the day.

 Built-in dopamine hits.
 Checkmarks aren’t enough.
-ADHD brains need celebration, color changes, progress bars, something that says “you did the thing and it mattered.”
+ADHD brains need a visible record of progress — a place where finished work is celebrated, not just a list of what’s left.
 Without that feedback loop, the system dies quietly.

 Chaos-tolerant capture.
 You need a place to dump everything without organizing first.
-Brain dump tabs that let you throw in tasks, ideas, worries, and random thoughts without sorting them give your working memory permission to let go.
+Brain dump pages that let you throw down tasks, ideas, worries, and random thoughts without sorting them give your working memory permission to let go.

-When you’re managing ADHD with Google Sheets, you typically need coverage across five areas: capturing thoughts, planning your week, managing money, tracking deadlines, and controlling impulse decisions.
-Most people cobble together five different templates from five different creators and none of them talk to each other.
+Managing ADHD takes coverage across five areas: capturing thoughts, planning your week, managing money, tracking deadlines, and controlling impulse decisions.
+Most people cobble together five different downloads from five different creators and none of them talk to each other.

-The Full Brain Bundle was built to solve exactly that problem.
-Five templates, all in Google Sheets, all designed with the same ADHD-first principles, all working together.
+The Ultimate Bundle was built to solve exactly that.
+Seven designed PDF systems, all built on the same ADHD-first principles, all working together.

-The brain dump template gives you space to externalize every thought without judgment, then sort by energy level instead of priority.
+The brain dump gives you space to externalize every thought without judgment, then sort by energy level instead of priority.
 The weekly planner uses energy blocks so you’re not pretending you’ll be productive at 6 AM when your brain doesn’t boot up until 10.
-The budget tracker auto-categorizes spending so you don’t have to make decisions about where $4.50 at Wawa goes.
+The budget framework gives you a simple way to see where money goes without deciding whether $4.50 at Wawa is “household” or “personal.”
 The deadline tracker reverse-engineers due dates into tiny steps and flags when you’re entering Panic Mode.
-And the impulse buy checklist gives you a 60-second pause that’s saved people hundreds of dollars a month.
+And the impulse buy checklist gives you a 60-second pause that helps you catch impulse purchases before they happen.

-More importantly, Google Sheets doesn’t send you notifications.
+More importantly, a PDF doesn’t send you notifications.
 For ADHD brains, every notification is a potential derailment.
 Your planning system should be something you go to intentionally, not something that interrupts you while you’re finally in the zone.
+You download it once, it lands in your email, and it’s there whenever you reach for it.

 Stop Searching, Start Using